End of Life Decisions

-When the decision has been made, call Westgate to make an appointment with your veterinarian.
+When the decision has been made, call Westgate to Contact Us! with your veterinarian.
 When arriving at Westgate we offer an alternative, more private, entrance into the building.
 Please feel comfortable to enter and exit through the back Westgate Comfort Roomdoor.
 The door is locked, so clients will often call us from the parking lot, or before they leave their home, and we will meet them when they arrive.
 You will be met by your doctor or an assistant in our Comfort Room.
 It is very important to us that our clients understand, if wanted, they can spend as much time with their companions before and after euthanasia.
 Whether you stay with your pet throughout the process or decide to leave, we understand that this is a very personal choice and we support either decision made.

 If you do not know upon arrival which option you would prefer, you can take as much time as you need to decide.
 We also offer an imprint of your pet’s paw in a piece of clay, that will be sent home with you to be baked.

 The cost of euthanasia varies depending on cremation and urn options.
 We can provide a more detailed estimate once you have made your decision regarding remains.
 We find that receiving an invoice in the mail after a pet is deceased can be too painful for owners, therefore we accept payment at the time of services, in a private setting.